Discord and Accessibility

 Discord’s Accessibility Reputation

 Since its launch in 2015, Discord has consistently given nearly 0 shits for accessibility.
 They have a history of ignoring basic requests for features, which are available baseline in many other chat applications, only implementing the groundwork for blind accessibility months before FCC guidelines required gaming communications to implement accessibility.
-That’s not even to say those other apps don’t have accessibility issues, because they absolutely do, but pretty much no one goes in so deep as Discord with the committment to not being committed to edge user cases.
+That’s not even to say those other apps don’t have accessibility issues, because they absolutely do, but pretty much no one goes in so deep as Discord with the commitment to not being committed to edge user cases.
 Even today, they are still making considerable mistakes that should have been resolved long before release.
 I want to give an extensive criticism of basic accessibility features.
 Do not consider this an extensive list of accessibility failures, instead I encourage viewers to talk to other disabled users to talk about the many problems with discord’s interface.

 First, as I pointed out in a video on my channel, the customization options are slim at best.
 High contrast is replaced with “dark sidebar”, for example.
 This is not an acceptable replacement.
 All “dark sidebar” does is give you one additional UI change in only light mode that makes the list of users contrast with the text.
 Look at the Windows 10 High Contrast mode for comparison - there are major UI element changes that help make features easier to see, and there are multiple options for contrast modes.
 Older versions of Windows allowed for full color customization of the UI.
 Are the CSS templates for the UI so spaghettified that adding a simple customization script is impossible for Discord?